pedro-curto/DepChain/README.md

 - Add JUnit tests (!!!)
 - Decide phase
 - Check client signature at other members
+- Deal with messages with weird characters (e.g., "º")
 - Deal with a client that can send many requests at once (?)

 ## Building the Project